TN CM Stalin announces Rs 6,000 cash assistance to people affected by cyclone | Headlines

 Poonamallee (in Tiruvallur district, a Chennai suburb) received 32 cm and Perungudi (Chennai) received 29 cm.

 The DMK regime faced flak from main opposition AIADMK and the BJP over its handling of the situation due to the rains and floods.
-Also, people from a cross-section of society expressed their anguish and disappointment in the social media.
+Also, people from a cross-section of society expressed their anguish and disappointment on social media.
 Local people surrounded Chennai Mayor R Priya and posed a volley of questions over several issues.
 The ruling party had maintained that there would be no water-logging in view of proper implementation of storm water drain works.
-However, there was heavy inundation and access to localities such as Pallikaranai was cut off; marooning people and houses came under sheets of water in various areas.
-Vehicles including cars, two-wheelers and commerical vehicles were submerged.
+However, there was heavy inundation and access to localities such as Pallikaranai was cut off; leaving people marooned and houses came under sheets of water in various areas.
+Vehicles including cars, two-wheelers and commercial vehicles were submerged.
 Thirteen insurance firms have said that so far, a total of 2,320 claims have been received for vehicles, which includes motorcycles, cars and commercial vehicles.
 There was no milk supply for two days at the least and the city and neighbourhoods witnessed a short supply of drinking water cans as well.
 The Chief Minister's announcement of cyclone relief comes against this background.
 He had said on Friday that only due to the completion of storm water drain work ahead of the monsoon season, a massive catastrophe was averted despite unprecedented rains due to the cyclone.
 The state government has sought an interim central relief of Rs 5,060 crore and the Centre has cleared two instalments of Rs 450 crore each to Tamil Nadu.
+Meanwhile, in his letter to the Union Finance minister, the CM said that in the four affected districts, nearly 5,000 MSME units had come to a standstill as both raw material and manufactured products were damaged due to the incessant rains.

+While power supply has been restored and roads repaired, they will take time to restart production, Stalin told Sitharaman, according to a government release here.

+Therefore, he sought the Centre to direct banks to provide overdraft facilities, additional capital loans, restructure the repayment schedule and advise insurance firms to expedite the process of assessment and release, it added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)